 Law Career Outlook

 Those who are skilled professionals in the field of law are always in high demand across a variety of industries.
 Whether you plan on working as an attorney or as a legal assistant, the occupational outlook for those working in law continues to show an upward trend.
 To find out the specific career outlook and average salary for various law occupations, we suggest taking a look at the website of the United States Bureau of Labor Statistics (BLS).

-According to data provided by the BLS, lawyers are expected to see occupational growth of 6% by the year 2024 – about as fast as the national average across all occupations.
-Additionally, paralegals and legal assistants will see an 8% growth in the same timeframe.
+According to data provided by the BLS, lawyers are expected to see occupational growth of 4% by the year 2029 – about as fast as the national average across all occupations.
+Additionally, paralegals and legal assistants will see a 10% growth in the same timeframe.
 These steady growth numbers are good news for those interested in earning a Law degree and will result in the consistent addition of new jobs within the industry.

 For those interested in a fast-paced career with lucrative annual wages, a Law degree can open the door to a number of highly-respected job paths.
 From legal researchers to attorneys and high-level judges, there are a number of ways you can turn your Law degree into a fulfilling, life-long career!